d4nse/deploypop/README.md

 # deploypop
 This is a script designed to get Pop!_OS up and running with stuff I need.

+## Installation
+1. Install pop as normal with provided gui
+2. Do `sudo apt update && sudo apt upgrade -y` and reboot
+3. Clone this repo `git clone https://github.com/d4nse/deploypop`
+4. Run the script `bash deploy.sh`

 ## TODO
 - [x] Make basic deploy
-- [ ] Add gnome tokyo night theme and implement cosmic related fixes for it
+- [x] Add gnome tokyo night theme and implement cosmic related fixes for it
+- [ ] Implement mscorefonts installation
+- [ ] Implement flatpak apps installation
 - [ ] Add REAPER installation and configuration alog with jack, qjackctl and yabridge
 - [ ] Add vscode installation and configuration
 - [ ] Add an option to re-install (overwrite) something if needed